 In the face of increased competition, Telstra has traditionally been a little stubborn when it comes to the pricing of their mobile plans.
 They’re happy to use their status as “best of the best” to justify a higher price for their services.
 But all that’s been changing in recent years, and the current range of Telstra mobile plans can be considered superb value in many cases.
 Plus, they give you access to the whole Telstra network including uncapped data speeds usually unavailable through third-party providers.

-Telstra Mobile Spring 2017 Promotions
+Telstra Mobile 2020 Promotions

 Woolworths Mobile operates both as a prepaid and postpaid provider.
 They also offer phone plans.

 It’s their prepaid options that are appealing, especially since they run on the Telstra network at prices lower than Telstra itself can do under a 12-month contract.
 What’s the catch, you ask?
 Well, the one minor “gotcha” is that Woolworths Mobile uses “parts of” the Telstra 4G network.
 That sounds a little strange, but what it essentially means is that Woolworths SIMs only have access to certain frequency ranges on Telstra’s network.
 It won’t affect the quality of your calls, but it will keep the maximum data speed that you can download at capped at about 50Mbps maximum.
 However, that is faster than most home broadband connections!

 Starter packs (including the SIM) are available with or without credit included.
 You can recharge at $10, $20, $30, $40 or $50 per 30 days, with all tiers giving you unlimited talk and text to standard national numbers.
 Data on the $50 recharge is 55GB, versus the 42GB on the $40 option; making Woolworths Mobile’s $50 plan unbeatable value when it comes to getting on the Telstra network.
 You can roll over unused data every month up to 200GB in total, too.

 Woolworths 2020 Offers